Acacia baileyana

-Acacia baileyana or Cootamundra wattle is a shrub or tree in the flowering plant family Fabaceae.
-The scientific name of the species honours the botanist Frederick Manson Bailey.
-It is indigenous to a very small area in southern inland New South Wales, comprising Temora, Cootamundra, Stockinbingal and Bethungra districts.
-However, it has been widely planted in other Australian states and territories.
-In many areas of Victoria, it has become naturalised and is regarded as a weed, outcompeting indigenous Victorian species.

-Almost all wattles have cream to golden flowers.
-The small flowers are arranged in spherical to cylindrical inflorescences, with only the stamens prominent.
-Wattles have been extensively introduced into New Zealand.
+Acacia baileyana, commonly known as Cootamundra wattle, Bailey's wattle or golden mimosa, is a species of flowering plant in the family Fabaceae and is endemic to a restricted area of New South Wales, although it has become naturalised in other parts of Australia.
+It is a shrub or tree with smooth bark, bipinnate leaves with mostly two to four pairs of oblong to narrowly oblong leaflets, spherical heads of bright yellow flowers arranged in 8 to 36 racemes in leaf axils, and straight, leathery pods up to 100 mm long.

+Description

+Acacia baileyana is a shrub or tree that typically grows to a height of 3–10 m and has smooth, grey or brown bark.
+Its leaves are more or less sessile, somewhat leathery, glaucous with mostly two to four pairs of oblong to narrowly oblong pinnae 5–8 mm long and 0.7–1.0 mm wide.
+The flowers are borne in spherical heads in racemes in leaf axils, 30–100 mm long and much longer than the leaves.
+The heads are on peduncles 3–7 mm long, each head 3.5–7 mm long with 11 to 25 bright yellow to golden flowers.
+Flowering occurs from June to September and the pods are leathery, straight, more or less flat and straight-sided, 30–100 mm long and 7.5–15 mm wide.

+Taxonomy

+Acacia baileyana was first formally described in 1888 by Ferdinand von Mueller on the Transactions and Proceedings of the Royal Society of Victoria.
+The specific epithet (baileyana) honour Frederick Manson Bailey, who sent the type specimens to von Mueller.

+Distribution and habitat

+Cootamundra wattle is endemic to the Temora-Cootamundra district where it grows in open forest, woodland and mallee in stony soils on creek flats and hilly country.

+Acacia baileyana is often naturalised on roadsides, along railways in disturbed bushland and in urban areas in all mainland states of Australia. and is an environmental weed in some places.

 Uses

-A. baileyana is used in Europe in the cut flower industry.
+Acacia baileyana is used in Europe in the cut flower industry.
 It is also used as food for bees in the production of honey.
 American urban landscape designer Renée Gunter uses this plant in her South Los Angeles lawn as a drought-resistant alternative to thirstier plants.

-Less than 0.02% alkaloids were found in a chemical analysis of Acacia baileyana.

-Cultivation
+Use in horticulture

 This plant is adaptable and easy to grow.
 It has gained the Royal Horticultural Society's Award of Garden Merit.
 Unfortunately, it has an ability to naturalise (i.e. escape) into surrounding bushland.
 Also, it hybridises with some other wattles, notably the rare and endangered Sydney Basin species Acacia pubescens.

 A prostrate weeping form is in cultivation.
 Its origin is unknown, but it is a popular garden plant, with its cascading horizontal branches good for rockeries.
 The fine foliage of the original Cootamundra wattle is grey-green, but a blue-purple foliaged form, known as 'Purpurea' is very popular.

-Use of colour

-The colour Cootamundra wattle is used currently by the Australian Capital Territory Fire Brigade as their colour scheme for firefighting appliances.